Edward H. Ripley: Post-Civil War

 After the war Ripley returned to Vermont, also maintaining a residence in New York City.
 In partnership with his brother William he operated the Ripley Sons marble business until selling it to the Vermont Marble Company, which was operated by fellow Civil War veteran Redfield Proctor.

 Ripley built the Holland House Hotel in New York City, which was owned by members of his wife's Van Doren family, and was responsible for the construction and operation of New Jersey’s Raritan River Railroad.
 He was a founder of the United States and Brazil Steamship Line and served on its board of directors.
 In addition, he served as President of the Rutland Marble Savings Bank, and Vice President of the Rutland County National Bank.

 He also operated a successful horse breeding farm, with many of his animals being purchased for use in South America.
 The location of Ripley's farm is now the site of the Sugar & Spice restaurant and gift shop, a business which specializes in maple products.
 The burial site of the horse Ripley rode for most of the Civil War, "Old John", is preserved at the location.

 A Republican, Ripley held local offices for the town of Rutland.
 He served in the Vermont House of Representatives from 1886 to 1887, representing the town of Mendon.

-Ripley was active in the Reunion Society of Vermont Officers, and elected President in 1887 and 1904.
+Ripley was active in the Reunion Society of Vermont Officers, and was elected President in 1887 and 1904.
 He was also an active member of the Grand Army of the Republic and the Military Order of the Loyal Legion of the United States.

 Ripley's awards included an honorary master's degree from Norwich University (1910) and one from Union College (1915).

 Edward Ripley spoke and wrote about his Civil War experiences, and his works included a speech which was subsequently printed in book form, The Capture and Occupation of Richmond, April 3, 1865 (1907).
 In addition, his diary was published in 1960 as Vermont General, The Unusual War Experiences of Edward Hastings Ripley, edited by Otto Eisenschiml.